j-gugan/FULL_ADDER/README.md

 # FULL_ADDER
 # Aim:
-To simulate and synthesis half adder using Vivado.
+To simulate and synthesis full adder using Vivado.

 # Apparatus Required:
 Vivado